-Concept: Methods and Steps of Farming
+Methods and Steps of Farming for Class 4 EVS

-What is farming?
+What is Farming?

 Farming, or in other words, agriculture, involves growing and harvesting crops and raising animals or livestock.